SireeshaKare/nuix-coding-react-redux-test/README.md

 ## Features:
 - Fetches item data from API endpoints /items and /image.
 - Displays items in a list.
-- Shows details of a selected item.
+- Shows details of a selected item (properties/image).
 - Preserves tab selection on item change.
 - Uses Redux for state management.
 - Built with TypeScript for type safety.
 - Styled with Material UI.

-## Requirements:
-Java 17
-Node.js and npm

 ## Installation:
 1. Clone the repository